michalporeba/cooking-with-python/README.md

 Extra things to consdier:
 * What if there is no data file?
 * If we wanted to offer the user choice of the recipes book to open, can we add a description rather than just showing the file names?

+## Step 05

+Refactoring.
+By now the code is getting out of hand.
+It is time to do some refactoring